Fresh seaweed is getting increasingly more available

-You will be as pleased as I am to see that fresh seaweed is getting increasingly more available, in many supermarkets and in sushi restaurants.
+You will be as pleased as I am to see that , in many supermarkets and in sushi restaurants, fresh seaweed turns up more often.
 It is true I haven’t seen fresh seaweed in any form other than salad, in other words, prepared, but the salad is natural and its components do not encroach on the preparation of a larger recipe, like the following dish.
 I know the seaweed bears a pesky resemblance to astroturf, but once you toss it into the other ingredients its garish greenness disperses and the color and flavor of the finished dish are deliciously funky.
 The miso imparts its fermented flavor, which works beautifully with all other flavors in the dish.

 Scroll down for Sashimi Salad Variation, with mock crab (kani) added.